MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingregister.md

 ### -param hProvider

-The handle of the provider to register.
+The handle of the TraceLogging provider to register.
 The handle must not already be registered.

 ## -returns